LivePersonInc/developer-center/pages/newdocuments/Contact Center Management/Shift Status API/Methods/Get Shift Status by Skill.md

 categoryname: "Contact Center Management"
 documentname: Shift Status API
 subfoldername: Methods
-indicator: both
+indicator: messaging
 permalink: shift-status-api-methods-get-shift-status-by-skill.html
 ---

-This API retrieves a skill entity and displays it's current shift status (on/off).
+This API retrieves a skill entity and displays its current shift status.
+This status is indicated under the `onShift` parameter which is `boolean`.

 ### Request